-One common parking lot and 3 smaller lots all of which will be buffered and landscaped will replace the huge asphalt parking that currently exists.
+One common parking lot and 3 smaller lots all of which will be buffered and landscaped will replace the huge central asphalt parking lot and 3 satellite lots that currently exist.

 6.5.2.9 Building entrances will be oriented to the public road unless the layout or grouping of the buildings justifies another approach.